How to Cure Mouth Ulcers Fast Naturally: 10 Effective Home Remedies

 • Redness and inflammation

-The area around the ulcer may look slightly swollen or red.
-This happens because the body is responding to tissue irritation.
+The surrounding area may look swollen or red as the body responds to irritation.

 • Difficulty eating or speaking